edz314/MemeticWarfareDefence/README.md

 **License**

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE- Version 3, 29 June 2007 - see the LICENSE file for details.